 Predictive Maintenance tools and software

 Predictive analytics tools and software are used to monitor equipment with conventional and advanced techniques, which allow the prevention of machine failures by planning maintenance in advance.
 These two types of techniques rely on numerous testing and supervising tools for tasks such as electrical insulation, vibration monitoring, temperature monitoring, leak detection, oil analysis, and so on.
 The use of Predictive Maintenance for condition monitoring to evaluate the performance of equipment in real-time is already widespread in many European countries.
-Advanced techniques are used in developed countries such as the USA; however, this is much less common in the Asia-Pacific and the Middle East.
 The advanced Predictive Maintenance process uses the Internet of Things as the core element; this allows different assets and systems to share, analyze, and act on the data.
 While IoT sensors capture information, Machine Learning then analyzes it and identifies areas that need urgent maintenance.

 Predictive Maintenance with Machine Learning